 Coun.
 Gyula Kiss is not in favour of sending a letter of support with Vernon’s bid.

 “I’m not sure if we have a budget for such an event,” said Kiss, noting all the staff time that would be needed to organize the event.

-Since this is a competitive bid for Ironman, with neighbouring communities anticipated to also be bidding, Flick says details of costs will only be released if Vernon decides to submit a bid and if it is successful.
+Since this is a competitive bid for Ironman, with neighbouring communities such as Kelowna also bidding, Flick says details of costs will only be released if Vernon decides to submit a bid and if it is successful.

 Vernon would absorb the marketing fees but staff contributions from involved communities would be required.

 Still, there are hesitations about the event, including concerns about the toll such an event could have on local residents.